libalpm64/Detective-Conan-Archive/README.md

 ## Series Remasters
 ### [ER] Detective Conan Remastered 001-123
-- Subs are high quality with no issues
+- CR subs, good quality.

 ### [NFJP] Detective Conan Remaster 124-693
-- Fan subs, good translation with some timing issues.
+- BB resynced, decent translation quality.
-- BB resynced, poor translation quality.
+- Fan subs, varying quality usually less consistent than BB.

 ### [BB] Detective Conan 694-753
-- Decent quality, okay translations.
+- Decent quality/translations.

 ### [ER] Detective Conan (Netflix JP) 754-1188
-- Crunchyroll subs, good quality
+- CR subs, good quality.

 ## Notes on Remasters
 There is a current English dub effort going on.
 The new episodes that are dubbed are:
 1-5, 7, 10, 43, 48-49, 57-58, 76, 128-129, 176-178, 230-231, 286-288, 345, 425

 This option is toggleable.
 If you are not a fan of the dub, avoid using the CR remaster releases.
-The video is lower quality.

 ## Detective Conan Movies